Jim Jackson Threatened Lawsuit Against Dallas Over $21M, Risking Tensed Locker Room Welcome

 Article continues below this ad

 Since he was away from his teammates, the situation was not easy.
 Then why did the NBA agree to his demands?
 “So, bro, here’s a caveat.
 The reason why I came in game 28 is because I was about to have a lawsuit against the NBA.”
-Yes, Jim Jackson fought against the league in court in order to fight for his right to play in the NBA.
+Yes, you read that right!
+Jackson was ready to drag the league itself to the courthouse!

 “So, it’s deep because there’s a word called collusion.
 And what happened was at the time we found out that David Stern had talked to these owners about paying rookies these high-term contracts.
 You can’t tell an owner what to pay.
 So, we got wind of it,” revealed the 14-year-veteran on Podcast P. Ultimately, the Mavs came in with the original “seven years 21“.
-In his journey, his father played a pivotal role.
+And it was his father who inspired him to fight through these difficult moments.

 ADVERTISEMENT